 Birria de Res & Birria Tacos

-Birria de Res & Birria Tacos have been trending all over the place in the last couple of years and for good reason.
-If they’re not on your radar yet, Birria de Res is a classic, a Mexican “stew” of beef, slowly cooked, earthy, rich, fragrant, and just a little spicy.
+Birria de Res & Birria Tacos are super trendy, and if they’re not on your radar yet, let this be a sign to make them!
+Birria de Res is a classic, a Mexican “stew” of beef, slowly cooked, earthy, rich, fragrant, and just a little spicy.
 And the tacos made from it?
-Out of this world crazy delish.
+Quesabirra, out of this world delish.

 Birria de Res & Birria Tacos